 You might have to make changes to a workbook that contains a pivot table.
 If someone else created that workbook, you may not be sure where to find the Excel table that was used as the pivot table’s source data.
 In some workbooks there can be several Excel tables, and it’s not immediately obvious which table was used.
 These tips will help you locate the source data for a pivot table.

-How To Locate the Source Data
+How To Locate the Source Data for a Pivot Table

 1. Select any cell in the pivot table.